andypants152/iCubeSmart/README.md

 8) Select Arduino: Upload with the cube with boot0:1 boot1:0.
 Only the blue LED should light on the yellow board if it is ready to flash the main memory.

-9) Open the Serial Monitor at baud 115200 to see the live status of the keys.
+The cube should now light the 7 colors available in the corners of the cube!

+#WIP